This post will serve as an explanation for my assertion, by ranking the philosophical systems underlying five major

 2. Atheism – This will surprise a lot of people, since I have written numerous posts attacking atheism.
 Why give such a lofty ranking to a system which I have spent an inordinate amount of time refuting?
 The answer is fairly simple: I write against atheism because I respect honest atheists as intellectual opponents, and because secularism is the biggest threat modern Catholicism faces.

-The main problem with atheism as a philosophical system is the problem of morality.
-For most atheists argue that morality is a human evolutionary construct.
-It is perfectly logical to argue that human evolved to develop a system of morality, which prevents them from hurting one another and facilitates the survival of the species.
+is a human evolutionary construct.
+It is perfectly logical to argue that human evolved to develop a system of morality, which prevents them from hurting

 However, the human species is composed of intelligent individuals who seek to maximize their own self-interest.
 Highly intelligent individuals recognize that morality is merely a tool to protect the weak from the strong, and that the strict practice of morality hinders their self-interest.
 If the most intelligent individuals of a species evolve to overcome their genetic hard-wiring, could not evolution be said to be working against itself?
 An atheistic worldview cannot logically preclude the vision of an amoral superman, who can transcend societal customs to impose his will on the rest of society.